Formasitchijoh/DR-Jokes-App-/README.md

 # DR-Jokes-App-
-This is a Jokes app that will be built during a 30 days of code program organized by Digital renter
+This is a Jokes app that i am building during a 30 days of code program organized by Digital renter